-At the Cognition Lab here at UNE, we’re committed to gaining a deeper understanding of how people encode, store and retrieve information from memory and how we can optimize the learning process.
+The Reading Comprehension and Cognition (RCC) Lab at the University of New England is committed to gaining a deeper understanding of how people encode, store and retrieve information from memory, and assessing new ways to optimize the learning process.

-There are also several ongoing projects examining the various factors which differentiate skilled- from less-skilled readers, and the actions which can be undertaken to remediate reading deficits.
-Understanding what differentiates skilled- from less-skilled readers has been a focal point of my research efforts to date.
-Studies I have conducted in the past investigated the extent to which readers (of all levels) engage in the process of updating information while in the act of reading news articles (after they have been presented with more accurate information), and the types of cues necessary to reactivate spatial information once it is no longer active in memory.
+Studies I have conducted in the past played an important role in laying the groundwork for my current projects.
+This includes studies in which I investigated the extent to which readers (of all levels) engage in the process of updating information while in the act of reading news articles (after they have been presented with more accurate information) and examining the types of cues necessary to reactivate spatial information once it is no longer active in memory.

-What I find especially interesting about the exploration of reading comprehension are its applications in real world settings – in particular education.
-My research efforts to date with regard to skilled- and less-skilled readers has fueled new studies such as how the use of adjunct questions can aid the comprehension of less-skilled readers in understanding expository readings, identifying which factors predict success in online classes as well as the presentation methods capable of facilitating a deeper processing of course material by online learners.
+What I find particularly interesting about the exploration of reading comprehension are applications in real world settings – most notably education.
+My research efforts to date with regard to skilled- and less-skilled readers have fueled some applied research projects in education settings, including how the use of adjunct questions can aid the comprehension of less-skilled readers in understanding expository readings, identifying which factors predict success in online classes, and presentation methods capable of facilitating a deeper processing of course material by online learners.